This post originally brought to you by White Lily Flour

 - 2 cups White Lily Self Rising Flour

-- 5 tablespoon cold butter flavored vegetable shortening OR 5 tablespoon cold butter
+- 5 Tbsp cold butter flavored vegetable shortening OR 5 Tbsp cold butter

-- 3 tablespoon unsalted butter melted and divided
+- 3 Tbsp unsalted butter melted and divided

 - 1 lb breakfast sausage cooked and crumbled

 - 2 medium green onions minced